kool-dev/kool/docs/2-Presets/Laravel.md

   yarn: kool docker kooldev/node:14 yarn
 ```

-> Try `kool run artisan --help` to execute the `kool exec app php artisan --help` command in your running `app` container and print out information about Laravel's CLI commands.

-**kool.yml** always includes a script called `setup`, which helps you spin up a project for the first time.

 Go ahead and run `kool run setup` to start your Docker environment and finish setting up your project:

 ```bash